 After three months of, at times, overly paranoid travel through South America, we arrived in pleasantly “safe” Europe.
 Europe, oh glorious Europe!
-As we began in Spain, I finally felt comfortable enough to carry a purse, wear earrings, and have a little bit more flare.
+As we began in Spain, I finally felt comfortable enough to carry a purse, wear earrings, and have a little bit more “flare” as a backpacker.

 It was a Sunday morning in McDonald’s, and Ted and I sat down with steaming coffees in hand.
 With his iPhone out, he began to use the free wifi while we chatted.
 Moments later, a woman appeared with a sign asking for donations for disabled children.
 Aggressively, she pointed to her hand-written sign, demanding we donate.

 “No!”
 I blurted, swatting her away.
 My travel balls had fully developed by now, giving me the strength to state a firm no when we didn’t want something.
 Insistently, she continued to point and demand.